MasterEnderman/Zerblands-Remastered/README.md

 Zerblands is a Modpack containing some well known mods, but most of the recipes got edited so that there is a new progression line the player has to follow to play through this modpack.

 This Modpack also contains a questbook, which guides the player through the different stages of the pack.
-Furthermore there is an ingame guide, that shows the player usefull information, like ore generation values and usefull tips on how to play through the modpack
+Furthermore there is an ingame guide, that shows the player usefull information, like ore generation values and usefull tips on how to play through the modpack.

+Currently I'm working on a second Pack Mode, which has even more difficult recipes.

 ## Pack-Developer